Applying for Admission

 Degree Seeking (Matriculated) Students

-Students may begin their education at Cascadia College any quarter.
-Since registration/enrollment dates are determined by the date of completion of the application process, students are encouraged to apply for admission as early as possible.
+Students may begin their education at Cascadia College any term.
+Since enrollment dates are determined by the date of completion of the application process, students are encouraged to apply for admission as early as possible.
 All students seeking a degree or certificate must apply for admission.

 2. Determine appropriate skill level in reading/writing and math.
-Students must demonstrate competency in English and math before registering/enrolling for classes.
-Students may show Smarter Balanced Assessment scores, High School transcripts, SAT scores, ACT scores, request Placement Reciprocity, show completed college-level coursework via unofficial transcripts, passing Advanced Placement/International Baccalaureate scores, or complete English Directed Self Placement, or take Accuplacer for placement.
-For more information on stipulations and criteria for use, please visit our placement website.
+Students must demonstrate competency in English and Math before enrolling for classes.
+Students may show Smarter Balanced Assessment scores, High School transcripts, SAT scores, ACT scores, request Placement Reciprocity from another Washington community college, show completed college-level coursework via unofficial transcripts, credit-earning Advanced Placement/International Baccalaureate scores, complete English Directed Self-Placement, or take Accuplacer for placement.

-3. Register/enroll in classes either at CORE or with an Academic Advisor.
+3. Enroll in classes either at CORE or with an Academic Advisor.
 New students, with no prior college credit must attend Cascadia Orientation and Registration Experience (CORE) in order to register/enroll for classes.
-Transfer students must meet with an Academic Advisor before their first quarter to register/enroll.
+Transfer students must meet with an Academic Advisor before their first term to enroll.

-4. Pay tuition and fees by the quarterly deadline.
+4. Pay tuition and fees by the term deadline.

-Students not seeking a degree or certificate from Cascadia are considered non-degree seeking students and may register/ enroll for up to twenty-four credits per quarter.
-First time non-degree seeking students without prior college credit may register/enroll after attending a Cascadia Orientation and Registration Experience (CORE) session.
-Students must demonstrate that they have met course prerequisites for any given course in which they wish to register/enroll.
-Non-degree seeking students can demonstrate that they have met the course prerequisites by providing college transcripts, or by having taken the mathematics and/or English placement either at Cascadia or at another college within the last 24 months.
+Students not seeking a degree or certificate from Cascadia are considered non-degree seeking students and may enroll for up to twenty-four credits per term.
+First time non-degree seeking students without prior college credit may enroll after attending a Cascadia Orientation and Registration Experience (CORE) session.
+Students must demonstrate that they have met course prerequisites for any given course in which they wish to enroll.
+Non-degree seeking students can demonstrate that they have met the course prerequisites by providing college transcripts, or by having taken the Mathematics and/or English placement either at Cascadia or at another Washington state community college within the last 24 months.

 Non-degree seeking students who wish to seek an exception to a prerequisite requirement must meet with an Academic Advisor.
 The Academic Advisor reviews all relevant and supporting documents for the prerequisites and completes the advisor portion of the Prerequisite Petition Form.
-The non-degree seeking student returns the form and all relevant supporting documents to the Student Learning Office.
+The Academic Advisor submits all relevant supporting documents to the Student Learning Office.
 The Dean for Student Learning will designate a faculty member to consider the appeal and render a decision.
 Non-degree seeking students have access to and are encouraged to seek the assistance of Cascadia’s Academic Advisors.

 Placement Assessment

-Students who have successfully completed college-level English composition are exempt from placement assessment in related areas, as are students who have successfully completed college-level mathematics within the last 24 months.
-Transcripts with completion of college-level English and/or mathematics will be needed to establish placement for course registration.
+Students who have successfully completed college-level English composition are exempt from placement assessment in related areas, as are students who have successfully completed college-level Mathematics within the last 24 months.
+Transcripts with completion of college-level English and/or Mathematics will be needed to establish placement for enrollment.

 Students who received placement from another Washington Community or Technical College can request equivalent placement with Enrollment Services.
 To request Placement Reciprocity, email placement documents to enrollment@cascadia.edu and in the subject line note Placement Reciprocity.